-- " Allow your baby to bat at objects moving in front of his or her face, such as a crib mobile, to help develop hand-to-eye coordination.
-(Remember to remove crib or playpen mobiles as soon as your baby is able to pull up or stand upright alone.) - " Continue allowing your baby to bring clean age-appropriate baby toys to his or her mouth for exploring and learning. - " Hold a toy in one hand toward the right side of your baby's face and shake the toy.
+- " Continue allowing your baby to bring clean age-appropriate baby toys to his/her mouth for exploring and learning. - " Hold a toy in one hand toward the right side of your baby's face and shake the toy.
 Repeat with a different toy in the other hand toward the left side of your baby's face. - " Switch between toys, shaking one toy at a time.
-Begin playing "peek-a-boo" with your baby to help him or her develop visual memory. - " Your baby is developing full color vision and will begin to respond to objects of many colors.
+Begin playing "peek-a-boo" with your baby to help them develop visual memory. - " Your baby is developing full color vision and will begin to respond to objects of many colors.
 Red or blue may be the favorite colors.
 Perhaps you've read to your baby the last few months.
 Now is a good time to hold your baby in your lap and explore brightly colored pictures in baby books with board, cloth, or vinyl pages.
 Read to your child daily. - " Your baby can now follow faster movements.
 Roll a ball across the room.
 Begin playing "patty cake." - " Continue giving your baby clean and age-appropriate toys that can be explored with the hands and mouth.
 Encourage your baby to reach for favorite toys. - " Begin playing on the floor with your baby every day. - " Your baby can see at farther distances.
 Carry your baby through your home, down the block, or around the neighborhood to give your baby different "things" to see. - " To help your baby develop and learn, talk to your baby about, and name, the "things" you see while walking through your neighborhood, a store, or your house.
 Give your baby an unbreakable mirror to help develop visual awareness.